Bucks Launches New Cybersecurity Degree Now Available

 Earn an Associate of Science degree in two years in a quickly expanding field

-To keep up with increasing demand, Bucks County Community College has introduced a new Cybersecurity major available this fall.
+To keep up with increasing demand, Bucks County Community College has introduced a new Cybersecurity major now available.
 The two-year Associate of Science degree is offered through the college’s acclaimed Science, Technology, Engineering and Mathematics (STEM) Department.

 “There is an unprecedented demand for highly skilled cyber security workers,” noted Lisa Angelo, Provost.
 “This program addresses this critical need.”